 When talking about personal finance we don’t really talk about banking methods.
 I’ve noticed that only 2-3 financial principles are in the center of the conversation.
 We constantly hear about budgeting, Dave Ramsey’s baby steps, and the Rich Dad Poor Dad’s philosophy.
 Even with all of this information, our fundamental knowledge of personal finances is still falling short.
 I constantly get frustrated with this issue, wondering why do we quit budgeting after a few months in?
-Or why are we more open to only talking about paying off debt and not banking?
-I’ve realized that no one has fully discussed how to properly set up our bank accounts.
+I’ve realized that no one has fully discussed how to properly set up our bank accounts so it could flow with your budget.
+So, I decided to talk about it and created the High 5 Banking Method to do so.

 We’re offered to manage all of your finances through that one checking account and that one saving account that we are given when we first open our accounts.
 When running all of your expenses through one account and all of your saving goals through another account; things can get out of order quickly.
 This setup has only primed us to overspend on our lifestyle, which cuts into our bills and financial goals.
 Leaving us with an unfunctional budget, new debt, and financial stress every month.
 My goal was to create a simple banking strategy to fix this problem with the minimum amount of effort.